-There are thousands of biotech and life sciences companies in Maryland that employ more than 40,000 people.2 Many of these companies are concentrated in Montgomery County due to its proximity to major federal and technology sectors in the area.
-It is anticipated that the biotech sector will be experiencing substantial growth in the coming years.
-Check out a few of the more common occupations and the number of jobs that are expected to open up from 2012 to 2022:3
+There are thousands of biotech and life sciences companies in Maryland that together employ more than 40,000 people.3 And it is anticipated that the biotech sector will be experiencing substantial growth in the coming years.
+Check out a few of the more common occupations and the number of job openings that are expected to become available from 2016 to 2026:4

 A Better Career Outlook Starts Here

 Trade schools and colleges in Maryland can help you capitalize on many of the wonderful opportunities that this state has to offer.
 Take a moment right now to turn your ambition into action by finding a school that can begin leading you toward achieving your dreams.
 Enter your zip code into the simple search tool below to view a list of programs that are available in your area!